 The flags are the small icons displayed at the left side of the table to mark specific issue states.

 Structure displays the following flags:

-- ✓ Resolved flag means that the issue's Resolution field is not empty.
-Such issue is considered completed and filtered out by the Unresolved (see page) button. - Read-only flag means that the current user does not have Edit Issue permission on this issue, so you cannot edit this issue (see page 162).
-Additionally, if the structure is configured to require Edit Issue permission on Parent Issue (see page 202), you cannot change or rearrange the immediate children of this issue.
+Read-only flag means that the current user does not have Edit Issue permission on this issue, so you cannot edit this issue (see page 163).
+Additionally, if the structure is configured to require Edit Issue permission on Parent Issue (see page 208), you cannot change or rearrange the immediate children of this issue.